Leyner-Andres-Bejarano-Palacios/data-structures-and-algorithms/ReadMe.md

 A suffix array is a sorted array of all of the suffixes of a given array (video [explanation](https://www.youtube.com/watch?v=uxA__b23t2w&t=30s) ) , the prefix (could not find a good explanation of prefix array so following the leetcode problem number 654 as a guide we will asume that a prefix array is a counter part of a suffix array).
 The prefix sum array is (you know what, this explanation is [better](https://www.geeksforgeeks.org/prefix-sum-array-implementation-applications-competitive-programming/) ), I know the inverted prefix sum array (starting from the last element of the array until the first element) has a name but I don't remember what it is

-### ???? greedy problems
+### greedy problems

 I would like to sound smart, but I won't sound smarter than [this](https://www.geeksforgeeks.org/greedy-algorithms/), for a better undestanding of the greedy algoritm see leetcode problem number 1710

+### greedy problems

+Prim Algoritm

 ### ???? data structures (why I use hashmap so much)